Giulio Base: Career

 Base directed Policemen (1996), his first work on a European major film, which was an international co-production including French and Italian actors.
 This film won a prize as the best movie at the Festival of the Film Policiers in Arcachon, France.

 The West (1998) was the sequel to The East, and was a road movie about young boys driving from New York to Los Angeles.
 It was awarded the Special Jury Award at the Réncontres du Cinema, in Annecy, France.

 La Bomba - Once Upon A Time In Little Italy (1999), a comedy about mafia lifestyle in New York City, featured Shelley Winters.

 His first role as director of a TV movie was Padre Pio: Between Heaven and Earth (2000).

 In 2005, he directed Imperium: Saint Peter, the tale of Peter, the first apostle, played by Omar Sharif.
 This work introduced him to the Hollywood film industry.

 In 2006, he directed The Inquiry (produced by Avi Lerner, with Nu Image) that was released by 20th Century Fox in the United States (as The Final Inquiry), by Sony in Spain, and by IIF in Italy.
 The cast included actors Max Von Sydow, F. Murray Abraham, Ornella Muti, and Dolph Lundgren.

 In 2007, he directed Imperium: Pompeii.

 In 2009, he directed a western comedy shot in New Mexico, Doc West, starring Terence Hill, Paul Sorvino and Clare Carey.
 The movie was shown at the Cannes Film Market.

 In 2010, he shot the TV movie A Dog for Two.

 In 2011, he directed the film The Sunday Woman, a remake of the 1970s film.

+As of 2024, he is the director of the Torino Film Festival.